nycjv321/nycjv321.github.io/_posts/2020-01-07-ws-of-testing.md

 These are questions we should be asking.

 The answers to these questions can be part of our _definition of done_.
-I've known teams that have agreed to having automated functional tests as a part of their code reviews. 😎.If this article has been even remotely engaging - hopefully it's done a decent job of providing the breadcrumbs to the answer to the question: _Why do we need to test?_.
+I've known teams that have agreed to having automated functional tests as a part of their code reviews 😎.
+If this article has been even remotely engaging - hopefully it's done a decent job of providing the breadcrumbs to the answer to the question: _Why do we need to test?_.

 In another article I will try and answer the question of how to test.